ashukla2019/System_design/HLD/10_Deployment/control_plane_vs_dataplane.md

 # Azure Control Plane vs Data Plane

-## ✅ Is this correct?

-### Given Examples:
-- Creating a VM → Control Plane ✅
-- Creating a Managed Disk → Control Plane ✅
-- Configuring Azure Storage Account → Control Plane ✅

-✔️ These are **correct**, but slightly incomplete for interview clarity.

----

-## 🧠 Key Concept

 ### 🔹 Control Plane
 - Used for **management operations**
 - Creates, updates, deletes, or configures resources